-Opposition developing to Boris Johnson’s Parliament maneuver
+Backlash grows to Johnson’s suspension of UK Parliament

 “He has just given in to the fanatic element of his followers and decided to go hell for leather,” Clarke said.
 “I hope it will bring together the sensible majority of Parliament who will find some alternative.”

-The outpouring of fury followed three years of tensions after the 2016 referendum on EU membership, in which 52% of voters favored withdrawing.
+The outpouring of anger followed three years of tensions after the 2016 referendum on EU membership, in which 52% of voters favored withdrawing.

 The EU is adamant it will not renegotiate the agreement struck with former Prime Minister Theresa May on the terms of Britain’s departure and the framework of future relations.
-Without such a deal, Britain faces a chaotic Brexit that economists warn would disrupt trade by imposing tariffs and customs checks between Britain and the bloc, send the value of the pound plummeting and plunge the U.K. into recession.
-May resigned in defeat after failing — three times — to secure Parliament’s backing for her divorce deal with the bloc.
+Without such a deal, Britain faces a chaotic Brexit that economists warn would disrupt trade by imposing tariffs and customs checks between Britain and the bloc, lower the value of the pound and plunge the U.K. into recession.
+May resigned in defeat after failing three times to secure Parliament’s backing for her divorce deal with the bloc.

 Johnson has told European officials that it won’t be possible to agree a deal on Britain’s departure from the bloc without the removal of controversial language on a “backstop” aimed at avoiding the return of a border between EU member Ireland and Britain’s Northern Ireland.
 He said at the close of the G-7 summit in Biarritz, France, on Monday, that he was “marginally more optimistic,” of progress.